Frequently Asked Questions

-The status of your application can be viewed online at http://appstatus.osu.edu.
+Your application status can be viewed online .

 After submitting an application, first time applicants are sent an email from The Ohio State University's Information Technology Service Desk, assigning an OSU ID and Internet Username (lastname.#).

 Applicants who have or had an affiliation with OSU do not receive the above-mentioned email since they already have an OSU ID and username.
 The Username is used to access the self-service page.
-When the Username and password are not active, it can be activated at: http://my.osu.edu.
-Or, fi the OSU ID, username, or password are forgotten, assistance is also available at http://my.osu.edu.
+When the Username and password are not active, it can be activated at the My OSU Website.
+Or, fi the OSU ID, username, or password are forgotten, assistance is also available at the My OSU Website.

-New applicants with no prior or current affiliation with Ohio State who know their OSU ID and Username must activate it and create a password by requesting an activation code at: http://my.osu.edu.
-If you do not remember your ID, Username, or password, please visit 8help.osu.edu, or contact the IT Service Desk by email at firstname.lastname@example.org or calling (614)688-HELP (4357).
-For those applicants who do know their current password, passwords may be changed or reset by following the instructions at: http://my.osu.edu, or by contacting the IT Service Desk.
+New applicants with no prior or current affiliation with Ohio State who know their OSU ID and Username must activate it and create a password by requesting an activation code at the My OSU Website.
+If you do not remember your ID, Username, or password, please visit 8help.osu.edu, or contact the IT Service Desk by email at email@example.com or calling (614)688-HELP (4357).
+For those applicants who do know their current password, passwords may be changed or reset by following the instructions at the My OSU Website, or by contacting the IT Service Desk.

 Test scores and transcripts are updated daily by the Graduate Admissions Office as they are received.
 However, from December to January that update can be delayed 7-10 days due to a large influx of received items.
 If one of those items is showing as incomplete and you believe it has been submitted, you can contact firstname.lastname@example.org and they can assist you in checking on their status.

-- Non-Ohio State students, must activate their Ohio State Username, (sent to you after you applied) at my.osu.edu.
+- Non-Ohio State students, must activate their Ohio State Username, (sent to you after you applied) at My OSU Website.

-- Log into your Application References Summary using your Ohio State username and password at go.osu.edu/LOR.
+- Log into your Application References Summary using your Ohio State username and password at the Grad App Reference Website.